This information, written by Don Butler

 PL, an acronym for Private Line, is Motorola’s proprietary name for a

-communications industry signaling scheme called the Continuous Tone Coded
+communications industry signaling scheme called the Continuous Tone

-allowing a repeater to respond only to stations
+electronic means of allowing a repeater to respond only to stations

 set up to operate only when a PL tone of say, 136.5hz is heard by it’s

 receiver, then it will allow the transmitting station access.
 If your

-station, (your mobile, base or handheld) does not
+station, (your mobile, base or handheld) does not transmit the tone

-hear you and will not be usable by your station until you set the tone in your
+and will not be usable by your station until you set the tone in your

 radio.
 Any station may be set up to transmit this unique low frequency

 tone that allows the repeater to operate.
 If a repeater is "In PL mode"

 that means it requires a CTCSS tone(PL tone)to activate the repeater.

-Due to
+are PL’ed.
 These repeaters were once called closed repeaters.